Trucker9/nextJS_Sandbox/nextjs-blog/README.md

+Two Forms of Pre-rendering:
+1. Static Generation is the pre-rendering method that generates the HTML at build time.
+The pre-rendered HTML is then reused on each request.
+2. Server-side Rendering is the pre-rendering method that generates the HTML on each request.

-# When to Use CSR vs SSR
+# When to Use Static Generation vs Server-side Rendering
 We recommend using Static Generation (with and without data) whenever possible because your page can be built once and served by CDN, which makes it much faster than having a server render the page on every request.

 You should ask yourself: "Can I pre-render this page ahead of a user's request?"
 If the answer is yes, then you should choose Static Generation.